 - Use bold or slightly larger font (up to 14 points) in headers

-Types of resume format
+Types of resume formats

 A chronological resume is a great choice if you have a long employment history.
 This format lists job experience first, in reverse chronological order — that is, the most recent position followed by previous jobs.

 Chronological resumes help highlight career growth and experience.
 However, it may also show gaps in employment or frequent job changes more prominently.
-If that’s your case, a hybrid resume (see below) format might work better.
+If that’s your situation, a hybrid resume (see below) format might work better.

 A chronological resume typically includes the following sections: